securityfirst/tent-content/contents_ru/operations/evacuation/beginner/phase-three-evacuation-imminent.md

 [Title]: # (Третий этап - эвакуация неминуема)
 [Order]: # (2)

-# Phase Three - Evacuatio
+# Phase Three - Evacuation Imminent
- Immi
-e
-t

-Whe
- evacuatio
- is immi
-e
-t the office should usually suspe d most ormal operatio s to co ce trate o evacuatio preparatio
-s.
-Pote
-tial evacuees may be relocated to a pre-selected safe area, or work from home.
+When evacuation is imminent the office should usually suspend most normal operations to concentrate on evacuation preparations.
+Potential evacuees may be relocated to a pre-selected safe area, or work from home.
 Remote staff should be recalled or relocated.
-Staff curre tly outside the regio should remai i a safe place.
-No
--esse
-tial perso

-el a
-d family members may be evacuated.
-Tasks duri g this phase, which may last weeks or o ly a few hours, i
+Staff currently outside the region should remain in a safe place.
+Non-essential personnel and family members may be evacuated.
+Tasks during this phase, which may last weeks or only a few hours, include:
-clude:

-*   Keep all staff fully i
+*   Keep all staff fully informed.
-formed.
-*   Coordi
-ate closely with embassies, other NGOs, the UN, a d other age cies as appropriate.
+*   Coordinate closely with embassies, other NGOs, the UN, and other agencies as appropriate.
-*   Pay salaries to local staff, with salary adva ces if possible
+*   Pay salaries to local staff, with salary advances if possible
-*   Hide high-value property which will remai
-.
-Remove a
-y orga
-isatio
- logos from vehicles which may be stole
-.
-E
-sure you keep copies of serial umbers of high-value equipme t.
+*   Hide high-value property which will remain.
+Remove any organisation logos from vehicles which may be stolen.
+Ensure you keep copies of serial numbers of high-value equipment.
-*   Give clear i
-structio
-s regardi
-g respo
-sibilities a
-d leadership roles to those staff stayi g behi
-d.
-Establish a mea
-s of co
-ti
-ued commu
-icatio
- betwee
- remai
-i
-g staff a
-d those evacuati
-g.
-Provide authorisatio
- docume
-ts to key
-atio
-al staff, if
-ecessary.
+*   Give clear instructions regarding responsibilities and leadership roles to those staff staying behind.
+Establish a means of continued communication between remaining staff and those evacuating.
+Provide authorisation documents to key national staff, if necessary.